Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

 The stability of the T-site persists also at moderate hydrostatic strains in the bcc lattice.
-In our calculations, we see that the solution energies at tensile and compressive strains of 2\% are consistent with the non-ZPE corrected DFT estimates \cite{ramasubramaniamInteratomicPotentialsHydrogen2009, mengGeneralpurposeNeuralNetwork2021}.
-All potentials report a directly proportional relationship between the solution energy of H and the density of the lattice, indicating that H would segregate to less dense regions of \aFe.
+In our calculations we see that the solution energies at tensile and compressive strains of $\SI{2}{\%}$ are consistent with the non-ZPE corrected DFT estimates \cite{ramasubramaniamInteratomicPotentialsHydrogen2009, mengGeneralpurposeNeuralNetwork2021}.
+All potentials show $E_{s,T}^{H}$ increasing with the density of the lattice, indicating that H would segregate to less dense regions of \aFe.

-Given the geometry of interstitial sites in a bcc lattice, a H atom has two main migration paths which it can take; the direct migration between two neighboring T-sites (T-T path, see Fig. \ref{fig:TT_paths}), or the path straight through an O-site between the T-sites (T-O-T path, see Fig. \ref{fig:TOT_paths}).
-Both migration barriers are presented in Tab. \ref{tab:H_energetics} where we observe that the Fe-H tabGAP is able to reproduce them satisfactorily.
-In particular, the T–O–T migration barrier is very close to that of the non-ZPE corrected DFT data \cite{haywardInterplayHydrogenVacancies2013b}, while the T-T barrier is $\sim\SI{0.02}{eV}$ higher than commonly cited values.
-Nevertheless, this value is still within the experimentally observed range of $\myqtyrange{0.035}{0.142}{eV}$ \cite{jiangDiffusionInterstitialHydrogen2004a}.
-According to DFT calculations \cite{jiangDiffusionInterstitialHydrogen2004a, haywardInterplayHydrogenVacancies2013b} both the T-T and T-O-T migration paths contain a single saddle point, the trend which is well reproduced by the Fe-H tabGAP.
-In addition, the T-T migration path is not straight but has a slight curvature toward the neighboring O-site.
-DFT calculations have predicted the distance between the saddle point of this T-T transition and the O-site to be $\SI{0.407}{\angs}$ \cite{jiangDiffusionInterstitialHydrogen2004a}, and the Fe-H tabGAP predicts a very similar distance of $\SI{0.372}{\angs}$.
+Given the geometry of interstitial sites in the bcc lattice, two diffusion paths connect neighboring T-sites: a direct T-T hop (Fig. \ref{fig:TT_paths}) and a T-O-T hop via the intervening O-site (Fig. \ref{fig:TOT_paths}).
+The Fe-H tabGAP reproduces both barriers well (Tab. \ref{tab:H_energetics}); in particular, $E_{m,T-O-T}^{H}$ closely matches non-ZPE-corrected DFT \cite{haywardInterplayHydrogenVacancies2013}, while the T-T barrier is $\sim\SI{0.02}{eV}$ higher than commonly cited values but remains within the experimental range $\myqtyrange{0.035}{0.142}{eV}$ \cite{jiangDiffusionInterstitialHydrogen2004}.
+According to DFT calculations \cite{jiangDiffusionInterstitialHydrogen2004, haywardInterplayHydrogenVacancies2013}, both the T-T and T-O-T paths contain a single saddle point, which is reproduced by the Fe-H tabGAP.
+In addition, the T-T path is not straight but has a slight curvature toward the neighboring O-site.
+DFT calculations have predicted the distance between the saddle point of this T-T transition and the O-site to be $\SI{0.407}{\angs}$ \cite{jiangDiffusionInterstitialHydrogen2004}, and the Fe-H tabGAP predicts a very similar distance of $\SI{0.372}{\angs}$.